tbrunsch/Marple/README.md

   1. General Settings
   1. Variables
   1. Imports

+If you have registered additional evaluation settings via `EvaluationSettingsBuilder.setAdditionalSettings()`, then one additional tab per additional settings with the specified titles will be displayed.

 In the "General Settings" tab you can specify the minimum access modifier fields and methods must have in order to be accessible in expressions.
 Additionally, you can specify the [evaluation mode](#evaluation-modes):